smileboywtu/python-startup/static/articles/meizi.md

 IMAGE_FILE_DIR = 'e:/images'
 URL_TEMPLATE = 'http://jandan.net/ooxx/page-$num#comments'
+REQ_TIMEOUT = 15

-START_PAGE = 1880 # when set this you should go to jiandan.com to see the max tab value PAGE_DELTA = 3
+START_PAGE = 1456 # when set this you should go to jiandan.com to see the max tab value PAGE_DELTA = 2

 def construct_req(url):